-Management regularly undertakes a review of the Company's inventory, stated at AED 15,201,509 in order to assess the likely realisation proceeds, taking into account purchase and replacement prices, technological changes, age, likely obsolescence, the rate at which goods are being sold and the physical damage.
+Management regularly undertakes a review of the Company's inventory, stated at AED 57,083,433 (including goods-in-transit) (previous period AED 15,201,509) in order to assess the likely realisation proceeds, taking into account purchase and replacement prices, technological changes, age, likely obsolescence, the rate at which goods are being sold and the physical damage.
 Based on the assessment assumptions are made as to the level of provisioning required.